 For most bulimics returning to a balanced lifestyle is almost impossible without the correct intervention and psychological treatment.
 Recovery, however, is possible.

-What are the Dangers of Avoiding Bulima Nervosa Treatment?
+What are the Dangers of Avoiding Bulimia Nervosa Treatment?

-At Luxury Bulimia Rehab Marbella we consider Bulimiato to be life-threatening and needs immediate treatment, with huge side effects on the person’s psychological and mental health wellbeing.
+At Luxury Bulimia Rehab Marbella we consider Bulimia to be life-threatening and needs immediate treatment, with huge side effects on the person’s psychological and mental health wellbeing.
 The health risks can include: